! center> See more Sloperama game career advice articles <! /center>

 It quickly became apparent that the spate of disruptive posts were from students doing a class assignment.
-Their professor, one of them told me, had encouraged the students to go on a game dev forum and ask questions.
+Their professor, one of them said, had encouraged the students to go on a game dev forum and ask questions.

 Professor, what are you thinking?
 You can't seriously expect that four students who all ask "how do I pitch my game concept" one right after the other are really going to get helpful and thoughtful responses.
 Come on!
 Inept and sometimes random questions cause a disturbance in the forum's force.
-And then we get a flurry of them every August!
+And then we get a flurry of them every August and March!

 We forum regulars are genuinely interested in helping newcomers who are genuinely in search of specific hard-to-find answers.
 But when five or six people join at the same time and ask clueless questions (whether or not they ask the same questions), regular forum members complain.
 On some forums, student posters can get downvotes.
 The unwelcome activity causes posts to get locked, and the users warned for rule violations.
 Sometimes they even get booted and banned.
 If only they had known about forum netiquette before joining...